-Use of College technology, (such as computers and internet access,) must adhere to the College's Acceptable Use Policy.
-This policy states: "unauthorized publishing or use of copyrighted material on College IT systems is prohibited and users are personally liable for the consequences of such unauthorized use."
+Use of College technology (such as computers and internet access) must adhere to the College's Acceptable Use Policy.
+This policy states: "Users must adhere strictly to all applicable software licensing agreements and copyright laws."
 In the event of a subpoena or warrant from law enforcement, the College is obligated to provide any information relating to the person committing copyright infringement.

 What is Copyright Infringement?